 * Operating system support for TLS 1.2 also includes TLS 1.1.

-Because most servers today will reject connections which attempt to use TLS 1.0 or TLS 1.1, most secure connections will fail on versions of Windows prior to Windows 7 and Windows Server 2008 R2.
-Windows 7 should be considered the minimum supported platform for secure connections.
+Windows 7 and Windows Server 2008 R2 are the minimum supported platforms for secure connections.
+Because most servers today will reject connections which attempt to use TLS 1.0 or TLS 1.1, secure connections will fail on unsupported versions of Windows.

 Windows TLS 1.3 Support

-Microsoft has not provided a roadmap for their implementation of TLS 1.3 on Windows 10 and Windows Server 2019.
-They have added support for TLS 1.3 as of build 1903, but have stated this is for testing purposes and should not be used in a production environment.
+Microsoft has not provided a roadmap for their implementation of TLS 1.3 on Windows 10 and Windows Server.
+They have added TLS 1.3 as an option as of build 1903, but have stated this is for testing purposes and should not be used in a production environment.
+When Microsoft enables TLS 1.3 in the Schannel SSPI, SocketTools will support this capability.

 Currently there is no indication that Microsoft plans to support TLS 1.3 on earlier versions of Windows.
 SocketTools will only support TLS 1.3 on Windows 10 Build 1903 and Windows Server 2019 Build 1903 or later versions.